ParksDMSI/placeholder/wedgekitRelease.md

 8. Manually pull the most recent version using docker
     - `docker pull dmsi/storybook-public:develop && sudo systemctl stop storybook && sudo systemctl start storybook`

+##### Developing on wedgekit for Agility
+1. Make your changes in wedgekit
+2. Update the version number in packages.json (#.#.#-tc.#)
+3. Yarn build in correct repo
+3. npm publish --tag test

+Within Agility:
+1. Update version number for depenedent repo in packages.json
+   - A global search for `"@wedgekit/{your component}":` may be helpful to find all instances 2.` Yarn `
+3.Yarn start

 ##<span style="color:green">Develop with your new wedgekit changes!</span>